-Abbott Northwestern is the flagship quaternary care center of the Minneapolis-based Allina Health system which is an integrated health care system comprised of physicians, 11 hospitals, and 61 clinics serving communities throughout Minnesota, western Wisconsin, and eastern North and South Dakota.
+Abbott Northwestern is the 700-bed (all private rooms), flagship, quaternary care center of the Minneapolis-based Allina Health system.
+Allina Health is an integrated health care system comprised of physicians, 11 hospitals, and over 90 clinics serving communities throughout Minnesota, western Wisconsin, and eastern North and South Dakota.

-Abbott Northwestern provides care for the largest number of adult patients in the Twin Cities metro area and has 700 active physicians on its staff.
-The entire medical complex is also the largest in the Twin Cities, occupying six city blocks near downtown Minneapolis.
-It includes the Sister Kenny Institute for physical rehabilitation and the adjacent Children's Hospitals and Clinics - Minneapolis facility.
+Abbott Northwestern, has been ranked the #1 hospital in the Twin Cities by US News and World Reports every year since 2012, a Top 25 teaching hospital in the nation, and a Top 100 overall hospital in the nation.
+It provides care for the largest number of adult patients in the Twin Cities metro area and has 700 active physicians on its staff.
+The entire medical complex is also the largest in the Twin Cities, occupying 6 city blocks near downtown Minneapolis.
+It includes the Sister Kenny Institute for physical rehabilitation and the adjacent Mother-Baby Center, and Children's Hospitals and Clinics - Minneapolis facility.

-A complete computerized patient record (Epic Systems) that integrates inpatient and outpatient records throughout our hospital and clinic system began in 2004.
-Alllina received the 2007 national award for the best care system implementation of an electronic patient record.
-Medical records are shared across the Twin Cities hospitals within the Epic System.
+A complete computerized patient record (Epic Systems) that integrates inpatient and outpatient records throughout the hospitals and clinics in the Allina system and its regional affiliates began in 2004.
+Allina received the 2007 national award for the best care system implementation of an electronic patient record.
+Medical records are also shared across the Twin Cities hospitals through the Epic system.

 Our inpatients represent a unique mix of cultures and socioeconomics and have a range of health care problems that is broader than would be found in most other teaching hospitals.
 Approximately one-third of our patients come from outside the Twin Cities metro area.
-Another large and important patient group comes from the hospital's multicultural, lower socioeconomic, inner-city neighborhood.
-These patients may enter our system through our busy Emergency Department or through our on-campus outpatient clinic.
+Many of these patients are referrals from other hospitals that need quaternary level care.
+Another large and important patient group comes from the hospital's multicultural, lower socioeconomic, inner-city neighborhood that the hospital has been an integral part of since its begginings in 1882.
+The Twin Cities and our immediate neighborhood has a very large immigrant patient population including the Nation's largest Somali population.
+Patients may enter our system through our busy emergency department or through our on-campus resident outpatient clinic.
 Inpatients on the residents' service include the hospital's most interesting and complex patients, although common primary care medical problems are also well represented.
 Our residents also help care for surgical, obstetrical, psychiatric and rehabilitation patients with internal medicine complications.
 This important additional experience adds to our residents' breadth of experience.